Selimach/visualization/README.md

 ### These are few examples of visualization using R!
 --------------------------------------------------

 1 - Descriptive statistics of the french urban transport netowrk, based on a set of data available online (source: RATP).
 This is an example of the type of analysis that can be performed easly using R (data manipulation and extraction graphics with ggplot2, cartograhy.)
-This type of reports can be automated and produced every month for example.
+This type of reports can be automated and produced every month for example (cf. Analyse_Urban_Traffic_Sample).

 2 - Airport daily traffic: this graph shows the number of flights operating in European airport since Jan 2019 (data sourced from Eurocontrol).
-This another example of a nice visualozation than can be obtained with ggplot 2 library.
+This another example of a nice visualozation than can be obtained with ggplot 2 library (cf. Airport_Daily_Traffic.png).

-3 - Creation of a complex chart showing the number of daily flights for the Eurocontrol member states using wrap techniques
+3 - Creation of a complex chart showing the number of daily flights for the Eurocontrol member states using wrap techniques (Daily_traffic_by_state.png, associated code available in airport.Rmd)